-As a big fan of the Agile Methodology and Scrum approach to Agile in particular, the last thing of the Scrum cycle is to conduct the Sprint Retrospective, which provides a chance to look back, and ask two basic questions about the process.
+As a big fan of the Agile Methodology and Scrum approach to Agile, in particular, the last thing of the Scrum cycle is to conduct the Sprint Retrospective, which provides a chance to look back and ask two basic questions about the process.
 What went well?
 What did not go well and what improvements could be made in the next sprint?
-Here are the notes from such meeting held albeit with my self.
+Here are the notes from such meetings held albeit with myself.

 What went well?

 The daily writing prompts, provided by the coach Cecily Kellogg, were spot on, and what actually got me writing.
-They were purposely crafted, open-ended, thought-provoking questions, focused on me, my thoughts, my feelings, my actions and my experience.
-Writing about my self-made writing easy, because I am certainly an expert on my opinion, and “Me” is the subject all of us know a lot about.
+They were purposely crafted, open-ended, thought-provoking questions, focused on me, my thoughts, my feelings, my actions, and my experience.
+Writing about my self-made writing easy, because I am certainly an expert in my opinion, and “Me” is the subject all of us know a lot about.
 The prompts, offered structure, a daily assignment to complete.
-There was no need think of the topic, it was simply handed out.
+There was no need to think of the topic, it was simply handed out.
 While providing a topic, the prompts left room for interpretation in the hands of the writer.
-With that, I was able to experiment by: writing fiction, writing for business, taking a stab at poetry, being humorous or serious, digging deep inside my feelings or staying shallow and pretentious.
+With that, I was able to experiment by writing fiction, writing for business, taking a stab at poetry, being humorous or serious, digging deep inside my feelings, or staying shallow and pretentious.

-As the month progressed, the writing got easier; putting down 500 words on the page no longer seemed like a daunting task.
-At one point, when reviewing my writing, Cecily commented that I was being too verbose.
+As the month progressed, the writing got easier; putting down 500 words on the page no longer seemed like a daunting task to the point that once reviewing my writing, Cecily commented that I was being too verbose.

 I wrote for 24 out of 30 days, making up the missed days by doubling up on the weekends, in total writing over 15,000 words.

-Did I fall in Love with writing?
-Love is too strong word for me to use here.
+Did I fall in love with writing?
+Love is too strong a word for me to use here.
 I’d have to say no I did not.
-I learned that I enjoy it tremendously, to the point of wanting to learn more, experiment in writing, become better at it, and continuing to do it.
+I learned that I enjoy it tremendously, to the point of wanting to learn more, an experiment in writing, become better at it, and continuing to do it.

 What did not go well?
 What could be improved?

-Half way through, I accidentally discovered that reading something by one my favorite writers before writing, made writing easier.
-Just 15-30 minutes of Bill Bryson, David Foster Wallace, Gabriel Garcia Marquez, Nabokov, Theodore Dreiser gave sort of inspiration, helped find a voice.
+Halfway through, I accidentally discovered that reading something by one of my favorite writers before writing, made writing easier.
+Just 15-30 minutes of Bill Bryson, David Foster Wallace, Gabriel Garcia Marquez, Nabokov, Theodore Dreiser gave a sort of inspiration, helped find a voice.
 I am certain there are many tips like this, that I should have researched and learned ahead of time.

-Missing couple of days of writing at the end of week two, turned out to be a blessing.
-All the sudden I no longer had to write about the subject for that day, I had three topics to choose from.
-I could write about today’s prompt or make up one of the ones I missed.
-This is something I wish I did from the start, intentionally got behind and always had few days of prompts to choose from.
-The issue with one prompt a day, is that a topic, did not always match the mood and the kind of day I just had to be written about on that day.
-Therefore falling behind and having few topics to choose from made writing easier.
+Missing a couple of days of writing at the end of week two turned out to be a blessing.
+All of a sudden I no longer had to write about the subject for that day, I had three topics to choose from.
+I could write about today’s prompt or makeup one of the ones I missed.
+This is something I wish I did from the start, intentionally got behind, and always had few days of prompts to choose from.
+The issue with one prompt a day is that a topic did not always match the mood and the kind of day I just had.

-Overall opinion: the challenge was a huge success.
-I am extremely glad I did it, and highly recommend it.
+The writing challenge was a huge success.
+I am glad I did it and highly recommend it.
 In the meantime, stay tuned, as I will continue to share my writings on this blog, which you can get via my RSS feed or by subscribing to the email list. [mc4wp_form]